Welcome to CELLINK’s Blog! Starting now, we’ll share pieces every week that cover industry news, bioprinting tips, company happenings and more.

 · CELLINK-SKIN.
 The fibrin in this bioink promotes angiogenesis, and is critical for functions like homeostasis and wound healing.

-She mixed each bioink with the keratinocytes and fibroblasts.
-With the mixture ready, she cultivated the mixtures for two weeks.
+She mixed each bioink with the keratinocytes and fibroblasts, and then cultivated the mixtures for two weeks.

 Step Three: Validating the model